THE PHONG NHA KE BANG NATIONAL PARK

 - The Paradise Cave, nestled in the limestone depths of the National Park, is as heavenly as its name suggests.
 Twice the size of its neighbour Phong Nha, the Paradise Cave contains incredible scenery of geological formations, stalagmites and stalactites skillfully enhanced by the play of light.

-- The cave Én or Swallow Cave, considered the third largest cave in the world, extends over more than 2 kilometers.
+- The cave Én or Swallow Cave, considered the third largest cave in the world, extends over more than 2 kilometres.
 The largest and best known of the three entrances is more than 120 meters high and 140 meters wide.
 A masterpiece!

 - The Tien Son cave is less impressive than the others, but it is still interesting and offers a beautiful view of the countryside and rice fields.